Matka Travel Fair travel survey, holiday travel forecast 2025 and international travel survey: outbound travel is growing

 There is growing interest in innovative tourism

 Responsibility matters a lot.
 51% consider it important for tour operators and travel service providers to offer the possibility to buy responsible travel.
 The main criterion for sustainability is the preservation of local culture.
-For two out of three, most sustainability issues are important.
-On the other hand, one in eight do not consider responsibility issues when travelling to be important.
 There is a moderate level of interest in regenerative tourism, with 34% considering it important.
-The impact of remote working has continued to increase the amount of time spent travelling, although the impact is not very large.
-For international trips, the average impact of remote working was 5.8 days for those who increased the time spent travelling and 3.8 days for domestic trips.
-12% have considered or are interested in buying a second home abroad.
-Remote working opportunities and retirement are important influencing factors.

-59% estimated that their household spent less than €1000 on domestic holidays, while on average, respondents estimated that their household spent around €1200 on domestic tourism.
+Families and couples spend the most on travel.
 Households spend significantly more money on trips abroad, with an average of €1,800.
-34% estimated that they spent more than €2,000 on trips abroad.
+34 % estimated that they spent more than €2,000 on trips abroad.

 European interest in Finland as a tourist destination

 Both nature and culture, activities and well-being appeal in Finland, but nature is by far the most appealing.
-On the other hand, the interest is overlapping: 70% of cultural tourists would prefer to visit Finland for nature and 53% of nature tourists would like to visit Finland for a cultural trip.
+On the other hand, the interest is overlapping: 70 % of cultural tourists would prefer to visit Finland for nature and 53 % of nature tourists would like to visit Finland for a cultural trip.

 When comparing the Nordic countries as tourist destinations, Finland still has a lot to offer: nature lovers are more interested in Norway, Iceland and Sweden.
 When it comes to culture, activities and well-being, Finland is the Nordic leader in terms of motivation for travelling.
 Italians and French people are most interested in Finland.

 The main reasons to travel to Finland are the clean nature, forests, lakes, Lapland, snowy winters and friendly people.
-On the other hand, 27% of respondents consider Finland attractive because of Helsinki and other urban culture.
-The mild climate in summer makes Finland attractive to 19% of respondents.
+On the other hand, 27 % of respondents consider Finland attractive because of Helsinki and other urban culture.
+The mild climate in summer makes Finland attractive to 19 % of respondents.

-The Travel Fair's Travel Survey, Holiday Travel Forecast and International Travel Survey were carried out by Taloustutkimus.
+The Matka Travel Fair's Travel Survey, Holiday Travel Forecast and International Travel Survey were carried out by Taloustutkimus.
 Responses to the Tourism Survey and Holiday Travel Forecast were collected (1 364) from an online panel of the Household Survey in November 2024.
 Responses to the international tourism survey were collected from 1313 respondents in five important target market areas for Finland: Germany N=503, UK N=201, Netherlands N=203, France N=202, Italy N=204.
 The data were collected from Norstat Express in November 2024.

-For more information: Helsinki Expo and Convention Centre, Communications, Anu-Eveliina Mattila, tel.
-050 555 6183, anu-eveliina.mattila@messukeskus.com.
-SMAL, CEO Heli Mäki-Fränti, p.
-040 575 1303, heli.maki-franti@smal.fi.
+For more information: Matka Travel Fair, Communications Specialist Anu-Eveliina Mattila, tel. +358 50 555 6183, anu-eveliina.mattila@messukeskus.com.
+SMAL, CEO Heli Mäki-Fränti, tel.+358 40 575 1303, heli.maki-franti@smal.fi

 Matka Travel Fair, the largest travel event in Northern Europe, will be held 16-19 January 2025 at Helsinki Expo and Convention Centre.
 The international travel buying event Matka Workshop Day opens Matka Travel Fair on 15 January 2025, Thursday 16 January is the Professional Day.
-Helsinki Caravan Fair will take place 17-19 January 2025.
+Helsinki Caravan Fair will take place

 | www.matkamessut.fi I LinkedIn | Facebook and Instagram: Matkamessut | @MatkaTravelFair | #matka2025 #MatkaTravelFair